xpeppers/xpeppers-discourse/README.md

 # Table of contents
 * For the installation on AWS see section [Deployment on AWS](#deployment-on-aws)
-* For local installation with vagrant see section []
+* For local installation with vagrant see section [Local Deployment with Vagrant](#local-deployment-with-vagrant)

+# Local Deployment with Vagrant

 ## Requirements